Skip to main content

 Step 1: Open the contact card

-Search for the contact in the Contacts section
+Search for the contact in the Contacts section, then click their name to open the card.

 Step 2: Use Find Email

-Lemlist searches for the contact's email using available information (name, company, LinkedIn)
+Click Find Email in the contact card. lemlist searches for the contact's email using available information like name, company, and LinkedIn profile.

-Step 3: Verify email added
+Step 3: Verify the email was added

 Bulk Actions